chiqui3d/ub-server/README.md

 To compile the server you can use the MAKEFILE that is in the root of the project.
 The compilation is done in one step, which is the compilation of the server, the generation of the executable file and it execution by default.

 ```
 make
 ```
-You can exit its execution with `CTRL + C` and execute again it with its parameters.
+You can exit its execution with `CTRL + C` and execute again it with its options.

 ## bin/ubserver --help